-3. God sent His son Jesus Christ to be the payment for our sins and to once again restore the spiritual connection with God whereby we can receive spiritual information from God and operate the manifestations of holy spirit listed in 1 Corinthians 12:4-11.
+3. God sent His son Jesus Christ to be the payment for our sins and to restore the spiritual connection with God whereby we can receive spiritual information from God and operate the manifestations of holy spirit listed in 1 Corinthians 12:4-11.
 Jesus Christ lived a sinless life on earth, fulfilled all of the Old Testament law, and performed countless signs, miracles, and wonders.
-He was our payment for sin and gave his life for the atonement of it and was resurrected from the dead 3 days and 3 nights later.
+He was our payment for sin and gave his life for the atonement of it, and was resurrected from the dead 3 days and 3 nights later.
 He was seen of over 500 people in his resurrected body and ascended into heaven.
-He is now exalted to the throne of grace and seated in the heavenlies at the right hand of God which is the hand of blessing, biblically speaking.
+He is now exalted to the throne of grace and seated in the heavenlies at the right hand of God which is regarded the “hand of blessing” in the Bible.

 4. Jesus Christ will return again to gather those who have chosen to believe the words of the Bible regarding eternal life and salvation.
 (Romans 10:9-10) Those who are alive will be changed instantly and those who have died will be raised again to an incorruptible body.

 God the creator has no beginning and will have no end.
 He is Spirit and can only be known by The Bible (the revealed Word) and the gift that he gives, which is holy spirit at the time of salvation of the believer.

 Who is Jesus Christ?